camel1cz/phorum2phpbb/README.md

 phorum2phpbb
 ============

-phpBB plugin (convertor) to migrate from Phorum5 to phpBB 3.
+phpBB plugin (convertor) to migrate from Phorum5 to phpBB 3.0.x

+### Caution

+This code is alpha quality!
+Use at your own risk and DO BACKUP everything, this code may affect / at least the target database.
+Some tables are truncated before import!

+Source database is accessed read only, but DO BACKUP it as well.
+Better safe than sorry.

 ### History

-This is quite old code, I used back in 2009 to migrate one quite huge Phorun5 board to phpBB3.
+This is quite old code, I used back in 2009 to migrate one quite huge Phorum5 board to phpBB3.

 Since then, there are still people finding it useful.